All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1886_Atlanta_SA_teamphoto

 Dated 1886.
-Photo date confirmed by appearance of players Lynch, Cline, and Gunson, and manager Purcell.
+Year of photo confirmed by the appearance of players Lynch, Cline, and Gunson, and manager Purcell, all of whom were only in Atlanta in 1886.
 Players in photo wore a dark uniform with white lettering, belts and stockings.
 The cap was white with horizontal bands.
-A contemporary newspaper account states the uniform color was blue.
+Contemporary newspaper accounts stated the uniform color was blue with white stockings.
 Two players in the back row wore a uniform with a different lettering style for the city name.
 The letter forms were thinner and smaller and positioned in a more pronounced arch.
 Players wore both short and long sleeved shirts in this photo.
 A majority of the long sleeved shirts had detachable sleeves.

 1886_Atlanta_SA_teamphotodetail